what is a sole proprietorship

 What is a Sole Proprietorship?

-What Are the Types of Sole Proprietorships?
+Types of Sole Proprietorships

 Sole proprietorships are generally divided into two main types:

-Difference Between Sole Proprietorship and Limited Liability Company?
+Difference Between Sole Proprietorship and Limited Company

 Who Can Establish a Sole Proprietorship?